exercism/docs/building/configlet/lint.md

 - The file must be valid JSON
 - The `"language"` key is required
-- The `"language"` value must be a non-trivial string¹
+- The `"language"` value must be a non-blank string¹
 - The `"slug"` key is required
 - The `"slug"` value must be a kebab-case string²
 - The `"active"` key is required
 - The `"active"` value must be a boolean
 - The `"blurb"` key is required
-- The `"blurb"` value must be a non-trivial string¹ with length <= 400
+- The `"blurb"` value must be a non-blank string¹ with length <= 400
 - The `"version"` key is required
 - The `"version"` value must be the integer `3`
 - The `"status.concept_exercises"` key is required